 If you’ve been diagnosed with a Morton’s Neuroma, you know it’s not fun.
 And what’s worse is the thought that your condition might hamper your ability to exercise and enjoy an active lifestyle.

-People with Morton’s Neuroma spend a lot of time researching and testing out the best shoes but often forget about socks.
+People with this condition spend a lot of time researching and testing out the best running shoes for Morton’s Neuroma but often forget about socks.
 That’s a mistake, because socks are just as important as shoes, especially when you’re dealing with an often painful foot condition like Morton’s Neuroma.

 This list of the best running socks for Morton’s Neuroma is aimed at helping you manage your condition and hopefully, be able to exercise pain-free (or at least, pain-reduced!)